 Laser cutting is to make the irradiated material melt, vaporize, ablate or reach the ignition point by irradiating the workpiece with the focused high power density laser beam, and at the same time remove the molten material by means of the high-speed airstream coaxial with the light beam, so as to realize the cutting of the workpiece.
 Now CO2 pulsed laser and fiber laser are commonly used.
 Laser cutting is one of the thermal cutting methods.

-Water cutting, also known as water knife, is a cutting machine which makes use of high-pressure water flow to realize the purpose of cutting.
+Water cutting, also known as water knife, is a cutting machine that makes use of high-pressure water flow to realize the purpose of cutting.
 Under the control of the computer, it can carve the workpiece at will, and material quality is less affected.
 Water cutting is divided into two ways: no sand cutting and sand cutting.

-Plasma arc cutting is a processing method which utilizes the heat of high-temperature plasma arc to melt (and vaporize) the metal at the cutting edge of the workpiece and the momentum of high-speed plasma is used to eliminate the molten metal to form an incision.
+Plasma arc cutting is a processing method that utilizes the heat of high-temperature plasma arc to melt (and vaporize) the metal at the cutting edge of the workpiece and the momentum of high-speed plasma is used to eliminate the molten metal to form an incision.

-Wire Electrical Discharge Machining, for short WEDM belong to electrical processing category, Wire Cut Electrical Discharge Machining sometimes referred to as wire cut.
+Wire Electrical Discharge Machining, for short WEDM belong to the electrical processing category, Wire Cut Electrical Discharge Machining sometimes referred to as wire cut.
 Wire cutting can be divided into fast wire cutting, medium wire cutting and slow wire cutting.
 The wire traveling speed of fast WEDM wire cutting is 6 ~ 12 m/s.
 The wire travels back and forth at high speed with poor cutting accuracy.
 The medium WEDM wire cutting, which is one new technique in recent years, realize frequency multiple cutting functions based on fast WEDM wire cutting.
 The wire traveling speed of slow WEDM wire cutting is 0.2m/s.
 The electrode wire moves in low speed and unidirectional, and the cutting precision is very high.

 In the following part, we will make a detailed comparison of the above-mentioned cutting methods.